Updates to the Mont Blanc Pro

 We think this is a good all-around boot for climbers and mountaineers who don't want to spend a ton of money and want to have one boot for everything.
 Ice climbing is its forte, but it could also do well on summer glacier climbs and moderate mixed routes.

-At $500 this is the second-to-least expensive boot in our test.
+The Mont Blanc Pro is one of the more affordable contenders in this review.
 While we haven't had it in the field long enough to make serious comments about durability, the traditional construction and materials are inspiring.
 If this fits your foot we think it's a good value.

-The cuff gaiter is a great feature if there's some unexpected snow climbing in the middle of your route.
+The cuff of this boot hugs your calf, a great feature if there's some unexpected snow climbing in the middle of your route.